-70 years ago this year, hundreds of men and women from the Caribbean boarded a ship called the Emperor Windrush and set sail for British shores.
+On June 21, 1948, hundreds of men and women from the Caribbean disembarked from a ship called the Emperor Windrush at Tilbury docks.
 Many still believe that this event marked the first arrival of a black population to the UK but in fact, there have been people of African descent living in this country since Roman times.

 October in the UK is Black History Month, a month dedicated to remembering the contributions of those people from African and Caribbean heritage to our country’s history.
 So let's go back nearly two thousand years and discover a time that bears witness to the first known black presence in Britain.

 The Roman Empire was the largest empire of the ancient world and lasted some 500 years.
 At its peak its territories stretched far and wide from north-western Europe, to North Africa and into the Near East.
 Although a gradual process, the conquest of Britain effectively begun in AD 43 under Emperor Claudius, when he installed the first governor of Roman Britain.